 'If You Can See It, It Can Kill You'

-When asked how small an amount of fentanyl can be lethal, Kelvin Walls’ responses during the May 2022 COMBAT Commission meeting was chilling: “If you can see it, it can kill you.”
+When asked how small an amount of fentanyl can be lethal, Kelvin Walls’ response during a COMBAT Commission meeting was chilling: “If you can see it, it can kill you.”
 As the Commission’s Public Health Care Professional Member, Dr. Walls is a voice of authority on the subject.

 Get The Facts.
 Spread The Word.
 Warn Those You Know & Love!

 - Is it really true that "if you can see it, it can kill you"? » Answer

 - Why do drug dealers use fentanyl?
 Aren't they worried about killing their customers? » Answer

 - If a counterferfeit pill contains fentanyl, what are the odds that dosage could be lethal? » Answer